Title Exchange Company participates in 1031 deferred exchanges as a "qualified intermediary." In essence, that function involves the following:

 1. At or prior to the sale of the "relinquished property" by the taxpayer, we prepare and contract with the taxpayer an "exchange agreement" which sets up our relationship as the intermediary in the transaction.

 2. Upon closing the sales of the "relinquished property", the closing attorney disburses the sales proceeds to Title Exchange Company as "seller."
 This is in accordance with the exchange agreement.
 The taxpayer executes the act of sale under the IRS regulations allowing for "direct deeding."

-3. The sales proceeds are deposited in our intermediary account which is held by the trust department of Iberia Bank and are subject to the restrictions set forth in the exchange agreement.
+3. The sales proceeds are deposited in our intermediary account which is held by the trust department of our bank and are subject to the restrictions set forth in the exchange agreement.